mpeters/secure-supply-chain/docs/dev-environment.md

 - [docker](https://docs.docker.com/engine/install/) for using `kind`.
 Make sure you `docker login` first if you have not done so already.
 - [kind](https://kind.sigs.k8s.io/) will be used to set up a quick and lightweight Kubernetes cluster.
 Kubernetes vresion >= 1.15 is required.
+This was tested with `v0.8.1`.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the
   Kubernetes client required to interact with a Kubernetes cluster.
 Make sure its version is also >= 1.15.